ExxonMobil Bernard Harris Math and Science Scholarships

 Each spring, $5,000 scholarships are awarded to two African American and two Hispanic students currently completing their senior year of high school in a member district of the Council of the Great City Schools.
 Click here to find the list of CGCS districts.

-The 2014 Winners of the ExxonMobil Scholarships were:
+2015 Winners of the ExxonMobil Bernard Harris Scholarships:

 Matt Guillory Long Beach Unified School District (CA)